hiraditya/fool/tf-estimator.md

   - Categorical column (tf.feature_column.categorical_column_with_vocabulary_list("type", ["house", "apartment"])

 Under the hood, feature column takes care of packing the inputs into the input vector of the model.
+Both numpy arrays and pandas dataframes can be passed as feature columns.

 # Training